Domain Generalisation for Object Detection under Covariate and Concept Shift: Proposed Method

-It is important to note that the features learned via the maximisation of the domain specific classification loss $L_{erc}$ can have a negative impact on the classifier $T^{(\phi)}$, and on the bounding box predictor $R^{(\beta)}$, and thus can result in instability during the mini-max optimisation of Eq.~\eqref{eq:main_loss}.
-To overcome this drawback, following \cite{zhao2020domain}, we introduce $N$ additional domain-specific classifiers, $\{T^{\dagger (\phi_D^\dagger)}_D\}_{D=1}^N$, with a new cross-entropy loss:
+where $\alpha_1$, $\alpha_2$, $\alpha_3$, $\alpha_4$ represent the regularisation constants and $\mathcal{L}_{reg}$ the bounding box regression loss.
+The features learned via the maximisation of the domain specific classification loss $\mathcal{L}_{erc}$ can have a negative impact on the classifier $c(F; \gamma)$, and on the bounding box predictor $b(F; \beta)$, and thus can result in instability during the min-max optimisation of Eq.~\eqref{eq:main_loss}.
+To overcome this, following \cite{zhao2020domain}, we introduce $|\mathbf{D}|$ additional domain-specific classifiers, $c(F; \gamma'_D)$, with a \textbf{new cross-entropy loss} $\mathcal{L}_{cel}$:

-where $\bar{F}$ and $\bar{T}_D$ indicate that the parameters are fixed during training.
-Since these additional $N$ classifiers are domain-specific, there is a high likelihood that they can prevent $F_{\theta}$ from learning domain invariant features, which is against the goal of our work.
-But at the same time, the inclusion of $\{T^{\dagger}_D\}$ can help in overcoming the instability introduced by ${T'}_D$.
-Hence, an effective strategy for training these domain specific classifiers is of crucial importance.
-We initially freeze $\theta$ and train each of the classifiers $\{T^{\dagger}_D\}$ by using data from the $D$-th domain.
-This step will aid $\{T^{\dagger}_D\}$ to learn only domain invariant features.
-In the next step, we fix all the $N$ parameters $\phi_D^\dagger$ and fine tune $\theta$ so that a sample $I_D$ from the $D$-th domain is classified accurately by all $\{T^{\dagger}_D\}_{D \neq d}$.